nuvibit/nuvibit.com/content/english/blog/aws-ma-ref-arch.md

 \- [Multi Account Network Architecture](https://docs.aws.amazon.com/managedservices/latest/userguide/malz-net-arch.html 'Multi Account Network Architecture')<br/>
 \- Industry proven best practices based on our experiences<br/><br/>

-This topic is directly linked to the Cloud **Cloud Foundation Core Domains** described here: **TODO Add link to Nuvibit Cloud Foundation Landscape**
+This topic is directly linked to the **Core Domains** of the **Cloud Foundation** described here: **[Nuvibit Cloud Foundation Map](/blog/cloud-foundation-map 'Blog post on the Nuvibit Cloud Foundation Map')**

 ![img](images/blog/aws_ma_ref_arch/foundation_core_domains.png)

 ## AWS Account Domains
 Not all accounts are the same and are used for the same kind of workloads and purposes.
 To simplify the discussion about the different account we can categorize accounts into domains. <br/>
-We use the terms **Foundation Core Accounts**, **Foundation Shared Service Account** and **Business Workload Accounts** to describe the different domains.<br/>
+We use the terms **Foundation Core Accounts**, **Foundation Shared Service Accounts** and **Business Workload Accounts** to describe the different domains.<br/>
 The following graph shows a set of accounts categorized into mentioned domains:
 ![img](images/blog/aws_ma_ref_arch/aws_ma_account_types.png)

-We recommend to establish the following **Foundation Core Accounts** and at least two accounts per business workload.
-Shared Service Accounts are not required for a working Foundation.
+We recommend to establish the following **Foundation Core Accounts** and at least two accounts per business workload. **Foundation Shared Service Accounts** are not required for a working Foundation.
 If you need such an account depends on the systems and platforms you want your teams to use.<br/>

 {{<table "table table-striped table-bordered">}}
 | Domain | Account Type | Description |